 My book is not a book about finite element methods (FEM).
 There are a lot of reference books on this subject.
 However, in order to present principle concepts of deterministic modelling fluid and structure systems are modeled by deterministic methods in chapter 3 and 4, for example as analytical equations and modal analysis.

 Those derivations provide important information about the systems that are also needed for the random description of such systems.
 In addition in chapter 9 deterministic applications are presented, such as acoustic one dimensional networks and infinite layer models based on transfer matrix theory.
-The later is very useful to calculate the effect of noise control treatments in statistical energy analysis models.
+The latter is very useful to calculate the effect of noise control treatments in statistical energy analysis models.

 In pyva there are some worked out deterministic examples that can also be used in the design of acoustic ventilation or muffler systems.